gbdev/pandocs/content/Video_Display.md

 An active window also adds at least 6 dots to mode 3, as the background fetching mechanism starts over at the left side of the window.

-VRAM can be written during a period comprising mode 0 on one line and mode 2 on the following line.
-These sum to 165 to 288 dots.
-For comparison, at single speed (4 dots per machine cycle), a copy from stack that takes 9 cycles per 2 bytes can push 8 bytes (half a tile) in 144 dots.

 **Not fully understood:** The exact timing for window start is not confirmed; it may have the same background fetch finish delay as a sprite.
 If two sprites\' left sides are over the same background or